mapcode-foundation/mapcode-ada/README.md

 choice that must be made (in advance or afterwards) by the caller or user of the routines.

 There is only one operation, **encode**, which generates the possible mapcodes for a coordinate.
-At least it takes as input a latitude in degrees (maximized by routine to 90.0 and minimized to -90.0) and a longitude in degrees (all values allowed, wrapped to -180.0 and +180.0).
+At least it takes as input a latitude in degrees (all values allowed, maximized by routine to 90.0 and minimized to -90.0) and a longitude in degrees (all values allowed, wrapped to -180.0 and +180.0).

 The other arguments are options to be adapted to the situation.